-If you still experience symptoms despite taking these preventive measures, there are several over-the-counter (OTC) medications that may help:
+If you still experience symptoms despite taking preventive measures, there are treatments that may help.

 - antihistamines, such as cetirizine (Zyrtec) or diphenhydramine (Benadryl)

-- decongestants, such as pseudoephedrine (Sudafed) or oxymetazoline (Afrin nasal spray)
+- decongestants, such as pseudoephedrine (Sudafed) or oxymetazoline (Afrin)

-- medications that combine an antihistamine and a decongestant, such as Actifed (triprolidine and pseudoephedrine) and Claritin-D (loratadine and pseudoephedrine)
+- medications that combine an antihistamine and a decongestant, such as loratadine/pseudoephedrine (Claritin-D) and fexofenadine/pseudoephedrine (Allegra-D)

-Allergy shots are a form of immunotherapy that involves a series of injections of the allergen.
+Allergy shots are a form of immunotherapy.
+You receive a series of injections of the allergen.
 The amount of allergen in the shot gradually increases over time.

 A number of home remedies may also help relieve pollen allergy symptoms.

 - using a squeeze bottle or neti pot to flush pollen from the nose

-- trying herbs and extracts, such as PA-free butterbur or spirulina
+- trying herbs and extracts, such as PA-free butterbur (which does not contain toxic pyrrolizidine alkaloids) or spirulina

 - drying clothes in a dryer rather than outside on a clothing line